-Our enriched and innovative curriculum is subject planned using the National Curriculum with curricular links whenever effective.
+Our enriched and innovative curriculum is subject planned and outcome led using the National Curriculum with curricular links whenever appropriate.
 Whilst effectively preparing children for the next phase with sound mathematical and literacy abilities, it is balanced and broadly based promoting the spiritual, moral, cultural, mental and physical development of children and preparing them for the opportunities and responsibilities of later life.
-Sport, technology, art and music, humanities, religious education, languages and contributing to the wider community are all championed by passionate subject leaders and supported by investment in all curriculum areas.
+Sport, technology, health & relationships, the arts, humanities, religious education, languages and contributing to the wider community are all championed by passionate subject leaders - often experts in their field - and supported by investment in all curriculum areas.